Quality Assurance Manager, IT Salary

 Pay Difference by Location

-For IT Quality Assurance Managers, busy Denver offers a higher-than-average pay rate, 17 percent above the national average.
-IT Quality Assurance Managers will also find cushy salaries in San Jose (+14 percent), Minneapolis (+6 percent), New York (+4 percent), and Atlanta (+1 percent).
-The lowest-paying market is Columbus, which sits 15 percent below the national average.
-Below-median salaries also turn up in Dallas and Cincinnati (12 percent lower and 9 percent lower, respectively).
+For IT Quality Assurance Managers, busy Denver offers a higher-than-average pay rate, 16 percent above the national average.
+IT Quality Assurance Managers will also find cushy salaries in San Jose (+12 percent) and Minneapolis (+5 percent).
+Columbus is the lowest-paying area, 16 percent south of the national average.
+Below-median salaries also turn up in Dallas and Cincinnati (12 percent lower and 10 percent lower, respectively).

 Related Job Salaries